laurielim/laurielim.github.io/src/portfolio/kreolingo.md

 <h2 id="overview">Overview</h2>

 ### Purpose & Goal
 Kreolingo is a language learning app for Mauritian Creole, inspired by [Duolingo](https://www.duolingo.com).
+Go to [https://kreolingo.netlify.app](https://kreolingo.netlify.app) to see it live, however note that this is a development project.
 My goal was to build an application to help my partner learn my mother tongue.
 This was the perfect opportunity to learn [Svelte](https://svelte.dev), which I had been considering for some time.

 Svelte is a JS framework with a reputation for offering a great developer experience and remarkable ease of use.
 The framework's user-friendly documentation provides clear, concise, and comprehensive resources that made learning Svelte a breeze.